VIII Work Road Safety Week: we reinforce the commitment to sustainable mobility

 By age, the most affected groups are between 36 and 55 years, with a total of 3,538 cases.
 The 36 to 45 age group concentrates 1,812 files, closely followed by the 46 to 55 age group, with 1,726.
 That is, those who, due to their age, are in full professional activity are more exposed to road risks.

-The days The ones that concentrate the highest number of accidents are Mondays and Tuesdays, 1,338 and 1,373 cases respectively, followed by Wednesdays (1,238) and Thursdays (1,148), which suggests that the beginning of the work week is the time of greatest risk when traveling, possibly because there is more traffic, more fatigue or more pressure to resume activity.
+The days that concentrate the highest number of accidents are Mondays and Tuesdays, 1,338 and 1,373 cases respectively, followed by Wednesdays (1,238) and Thursdays (1,148), which suggests that the beginning of the work week is the time of greatest risk when traveling, possibly because there is more traffic, more fatigue or more pressure to resume activity.

-Lastly, the automobiles They represent 43.6% of the files (2,789 cases), followed by motorcycles, mopeds and scooters with 17.8% (1,141 cases).
+Finally, automobiles represent 43.6% of the files (2,789 cases), followed by motorcycles, mopeds and scooters with 17.8% (1,141 cases).
 Light cargo or passenger vehicles account for 11.8% (755 cases), while bicycles and scooters account for 4.4% (283 cases).
 Vans and vans, as well as heavy vehicles, each account for 2.9% (186 cases respectively), and buses and coaches represent 2% (131 cases).
 Finally, two or three-wheeled vehicles, motorized or not, constitute 2% of the total (129 files).

 ¿Que te ha parecido el contenido?